 For the investor, crypto staking is a passive activity.
-When a crypto investor stakes their holdings (in other words, leaves them in their wallet), the network can use those holdings to forge new blocks on the blockchain.
+When a crypto investor stakes their holdings (in other words, leaves them in their crypto wallet), the network can use those holdings to forge new blocks on the blockchain.
 The more crypto you’re staking, the better the odds are that your holdings will be selected.

 Information is “written” into the new block, and the investor’s holdings are used to validate it.
 Since coins already have “baked in” data from the blockchain, they can be used as validators.
 Then, for allowing those holdings to be used as validators, the network rewards the staker.

 Because staking coins is a passive form of investment, there is little downside.
 But it helps to consider the block rewards associated with staking coins you hold, as well as to recognize the volatility of cryptocurrency in general—if the value of the coin drops, that would impact the value of your staking interest earned.